 The mere thought of stepping foot in an elevator can strike fear in the heart of certain people.
 If you have a phobia about riding on elevators, it is important to separate the myths from the facts about elevator safety.
-A company that offers elevator maintenance near Salt Lake City can provide periodic services that will keep your commercial elevator in safe operating condition for all of your daily business activities.
+A company that offers elevator maintenance near Salt Lake City can provide periodic services that will keep your commercial elevator in safe operating conditions for all of your daily business activities.
 To highlight the safety of today’s elevators, let’s bust some common elevator fears.

 Myth: An elevator is held up by a single cable